umut-akkaya/umutakkayacom/content/posts/github-actions-outputs.md

 - Environment Variables
 - Job Outputs

 These 3 methods are widely used and covers most of the need.
-Let's quicly have a recap on these.
+Let's quickly have a recap on these.

 ## Artifacts

-Most of the workflows produces some kind of files such as docker images, configuration files, caches etc. After the producement of this files we might use these files in the following jobs or steps.
+Most of the workflows produces some kind of files such as docker images, configuration files, caches etc. After the producement of these files we might want to use them in the subsequent jobs or steps.
 If we are going to use them in the same job, there is no problem.
 Because the job uses the same storage and files are located in our runner (Machine that executes our worklow).
-However they are needed in the other jobs we cannot get these files unless they are running in the same machine.
+However if they are needed in the other jobs we cannot get these files unless they are running in the same machine.

 To overcome this problem we can use the Artifacts Actions.
 With Github developed `actions/upload-artifact` and `actions/download-artifact` we can achive this goal.
-As an example following workflow configuration allows us to transfer files under `tey` folder and use them in the next job
+As an example following workflow configuration allows us to transfer files under `tey/.hidden` folder and use them in the next job.

 ```yaml
 on: workflow_dispatch